Tractables/ProbabilisticCircuits.jl/README.md

 From the above examples, we see that it is less likely to rain if we do not see rainbows and the streets are not wet.

-The purpose of this package is to offer a unified tool for efficient learning and inference (i.e., answering probabilistic queries such as marginals and MAP) over probabilistic circuits, which represent a large class of tractable probabilistic models.
+The purpose of this package is to offer a unified tool for efficient learning and inference (i.e., answering probabilistic queries such as marginals and MAP) over probabilistic circuits, which subsume a large class of tractable probabilistic models.
 We first use the above manually constructed circuit to demonstrate several queries that can be answered efficiently.
 Similar to [logic circuits](https://github.com/Juice-jl/LogicCircuits.jl), answering the following queries require *decomposability* and *determinism*, which is already satisfied by construction:

 ```julia
 isdecomposable(circuit) && isdeterministic(circuit)